New immigration rules – what do they mean for your Brexit Right to Work checks?

 What happens between now and June 2021?

-A ‘grace period’ has been created until 30th June 2021, during which current guidance remains in place and your Right to Work check processes may change very little.
+A ‘grace period’ has been created until 30th June 2021, during which current Right to Work guidance remains in place and your RtW check processes may change very little.

 Although these new categories exist from 1st January, when you’re recruiting new staff during the grace period, you don’t need to distinguish between an EU/EEA national that was resident in the UK before 1st January and one that wasn’t.
 The guidance says that an employee doesn’t need to inform you whether they have applied to the EU Settlement Scheme or the outcome of their application and you shouldn’t actually check whether an employee has applied or not.
 You’re not expected to keep any records of who has or hasn’t done so.

 Until 30th June, EU/EEA nationals can choose to prove their Right to Work status by presenting a relevant ID document, such as an EU ID card or passport, or may decide to use an online share code as mentioned above.
 You can’t insist that they use the online service or discriminate against those who wish to carry on using the ID documents.